 - a long-term bucket containing growth assets built to stay ahead of inflation

-Building an Investment Strategy for Retirement Financial Planning in Jacksonville, FL
+Retirement Investment Planning Strategies in Jacksonville, FL

 Retirement portfolios need a mix of growth and safety.
 Diversify across asset classes, set a rebalancing cadence, and consider inflation hedges such as TIPS or real assets.
-Delaying Social Security can also act as an inflation-adjusted income hedge.
-Most important, keep decisions tied to policy, not headlines.
+Waiting to claim Social Security can function as a built-in, inflation-adjusted income boost.
+Above all, base decisions on strategy, not short-term news.

 How a financial advisor in Jacksonville, FL helps: constructs and maintains a portfolio tuned to your time horizon, income needs, and comfort level, while keeping you on course through volatility.